Neal: We've always worked well together. From our first chase... Peter: ...to our first case.

 Urban Legend Love Life: Neal.
 He flirts with everything that moves, but never even seems to try to hook up with anyone.
 Peter seems to assume that Neal's bedroom has a revolving door, but we see no evidence on the show that this is true.
-Probably due to the missing Kate being his One True Love, but even that relationship is not clearly explained.
+Probably due to the missing Kate being his One True Love, but even that relationship was not clearly explained as nowhere near "platonic" until "Forging Bonds".
 For all we know, she's his platonic soulmate.
 Though the writers are using Alex to Joss this.
-"Forging Bonds" established that Neal's relationship with Kate was nowhere near "platonic".

 Visual Pun: In "Forging Bonds" we see how Neal and Peter met for the first time.
 Peter was investigating some of Neal's forgeries.
 When Neal overhears a conversation between Peter and a bank manager he approaches Peter fooling him into thinking that he was a concerned citizen and has a brief conversation with him.
 Before walking off, Neal hands Peter a sucker.